jyoshimi/scientometrics/readme.txt

 For information how the code is downloaded and cleaned up, see the code comments in citation_matrix_WOS.r.
 Also the discussion of getting the data from web of science.

-ANALZYING THE DATA

-Main analysis script is network_R.R.
-Uses igraph for community detection and tidygraph to plot.

-Efforts in python, ipynb, and gephi also included, but not used

 GETTING DATA FROM WEB OF SCIENCE